-Forget gender-separated pre-wedding events
+Forget gender-separated pre-wedding events.

-Address your invites inclusively
+Address your invites inclusively.

-“When a couple is writing out save-the-dates, invitations, or any other pieces of mail that are being sent to their guest, they can skip the traditional aspect of putting a title before the name,” suggests Erin M. Kametz, event planner and owner of EMK Events.
+“When a couple is writing out save-the-dates, invitations, or any other pieces of mail that are being sent to their guests, they can skip the traditional aspect of putting a title before the name,” suggests Erin M. Kametz, event planner and owner of EMK Events.
 “Simply address these items to the preferred name of the guest, which can add a more personal touch.”

 Be aware of the “bridal bias.”

-Curate an. inclusive wedding party.
+Curate an inclusive wedding party.

 “Long gone are the days of boys on one side, girls on the other.
 Couples of all orientations and identities are having mixed-gender wedding parties,” says Brittny Drye of Love Inc. This can also help make all members of the party feel comfortable in their attire, not forced into wearing a suit or dress if that’s not their thing.
-“Allow them the option to wear something that is more in-line with their identity that still fits with your wedding party attire,” Drye suggests.
+“Allow them the option to wear something that is more in line with their identity that still fits with your wedding party attire,” Drye suggests.

-Instead of pairing up your wedding party for the processional, recessional, or reception entrance based on gender, consider having each person walk in solo, or partner-up based on where they’ll stand at the wedding or who they are closest to.
+Instead of pairing up your wedding party for the processional, recessional, or reception entrance based on gender, consider having each person walk in solo or partner up based on where they’ll stand at the wedding or who they are closest to.

-Reconsider the aisle
+Reconsider the aisle.

 “A processional doesn’t necessarily have to be one person meeting their future spouse at the altar,” Drye says.
 “Instead, you can both have your moments walking down the aisle, have two aisles, meet halfway down the aisle, walk down the aisle together, or even receive people into the ceremony space.”

-Think about flowers for all
+Think about flowers for all.

-Your job as a host is to make everyone feel welcome, so try to break rules of the binary by including preferred pronouns on place cards, ensuring your venue has a gender neutral bathroom, and not enforcing a strict dress code modeled off traditional gender roles.
+Your job as a host is to make everyone feel welcome, so try to break rules of the binary by including preferred pronouns on place cards, ensuring your venue has a gender-neutral bathroom, and not enforcing a strict dress code modeled off traditional gender roles.

-Dance with whomever you’re close to
+Dance with whoever you’re close to.

-If you want to dance with an opposite sex parent, great, and if not, no pressure.
+If you want to dance with an opposite-sex parent, great, and if not, no pressure.
 Family dances (with basic choreography) and chosen family dances are also totally acceptable and fun to watch!
 Surprise your guests by breaking out Spice Girls dance moves with a sibling, parents, or grandparents.